 Hello my name is Mary Hillhouse, I am a governor at Silloth Primary School, and Chair of the Standards and Curriculum Committee.
 I live in Skinburness and worked for many years as a Senior Teaching Assistant in the Nursery.
 Since retiring I have continued to work at school on a voluntary basis one day a week in the Nursery, I also accompany the sports teams to competitions whenever I can.
-I have grandchildren in years 3 and 5 and it is a pleasure to support the school in any way I can.
+I have grandchildren in the school and it is a pleasure to support the school in any way I can.

-I have recently joined the governing body as a co-opted member, having been keen to get involved since my little girl started in Nursery last year.
+I joined the governing body as a co-opted member, having been keen to get involved since my daughter started the school.
 I have been connected to the school for many years; having being a pupil myself I then went back some years later to do a year-long placement as part of my studies.

 In my working life, I provide business advice to Early Years providers (including schools and nurseries) on behalf of the Local Authority.
 Having trained in both childcare and business this seemed the perfect fit.
 I plan to use this knowledge in my role as a member of the Finance and Premises Committee.
 As well as my role on this committee I also have a keen interest in Early Years as I appreciate the importance a rich early education has for a child to go on to be a thriving young person.

 I feel proud to be part of the governing body of our school, a school which is going from strength to strength and I am passionate to work alongside Mrs Ingrams and her staff, with the aim of creating the best opportunities for children in our area.

 My name is Emma Mounsey, I teach in Year 2 and I am the Staff Governor.
 I became part of the Silloth Primary School family as a newly qualified teacher, ten years ago and it truly has been eight years to remember!